andyalm/mount-vault/README.md

 ## Authentication

 Vault supports [many different authentication mechanisms](https://developer.hashicorp.com/vault/docs/auth).
 Right now, the only built-in authentication mechanism supported by `MountVault` out-of-the-box is `ldap`.
-However, you can still authenticate on your own, and then `MountVault` can use the vault token in your environment variables.
+However, if you need to use another authentication method, you can still authenticate on your own, and then `MountVault` can use the vault token in your environment variables.
 By default, it expects a `VAULT_TOKEN` environment variable to be set in the session of the powershell instance its running in.
 If you would like to change the name of the environment variable that its looking for, you can pass the `-VaultTokenEnvironmentVariable` option on the `New-PSDrive` command.